-Along with the establishment of the new ommission in 2010, an important change was signaled in the Electoral (Administration) Amendment Act 2010.
-The was granted the power to provide information and advice to the Minister of Justice at any time and of its own volition.
-This mean s free to express its views on how elections should be administered and need for changes in the administrative framework.
+Along with the establishment of the new commission in 2010, an important change was signalled in the Electoral (Administration) Amendment Act 2010.
+The EC was granted the power to provide information and advice to the Minister of Justice at any time and of its own volition.
+This means that it is free to express its views on how elections should be administered and any need for changes in the administrative framework.

 Challenges

-The following organizational challenges are impeding the EC’s ability to fully achieve its mandate
+The following organizational challenges are impeding the EC’s ability to fully achieve its mandate:

 In New Zealand, there is no set date for elections.
-Elections are usually announced about to weeks before day.
-It is a challenge for the to recruit field staff, procure voting places and organize a quality election in such a short period of time.
+Elections are usually announced about seven to eight weeks before election day.
+It is a challenge for the EC to recruit field staff, procure voting places and organize a quality election in such a short period of time.

-btain amendments to legislation to be in a position to implement them before an election.
+It has been problematic for the EC to obtain amendments to legislation early enough to be in a position to implement them before an election.

-There has been a steep decline voter participation from 89 in 1981 to 69 in 2011.
-The believes that it does not control the key drivers of electoral participation but, nevertheless, it has a role to play in reversing the trend by encouraging participation and supporting others promot voting.
+There has been a steep decline in voter participation – from 89 percent in 1981 to 69 percent in 2011.
+The EC believes that it does not control the key drivers of electoral participation but, nevertheless, recognizes that it has a role to play in reversing the trend by encouraging participation and supporting others who promote voting.

-The tries to make the voting process easy for but the system is complicated to administer the number of temporary workers involved.
-The would like to reduce the number of temporary workers and streamline voting processesor example, acquir a system electronic scrutin the and a postalreferendum management system to permit in-house scanning of postal voting returns.
+The EC tries to make the voting process easy for electors, but the system is complicated to administer because of the number of temporary workers involved.
+The EC would like to reduce the number of temporary workers and streamline voting processes – for example, by acquiring a system that electronically scrutinizes the electoral rolls and a postal-referendum management system to permit in-house scanning of postal voting returns.

-The o overseas voting declined 35 in 2011.
-The only statutory alternative to postal voting is for ballot papers to be submitted by fax machines which are becoming increasingly harder to access.
-The is looking at improving access for overseas by enabling them to electronically upload papers to a secure system.
+The amount of overseas voting declined 35 percent in 2011.
+The only statutory alternative to postal voting is for ballot papers to be submitted by fax machines, which are becoming increasingly harder to access.
+The EC is looking at improving access for overseas electors by enabling them to electronically upload ballot papers to a secure system.

-The C’s obsolete computer platform replace and security issues with the elect management system need to be addressed.
-Funding in place for this initiative by June 2014 to be ready for 2017 general election.
+The EC’s obsolete computer platform needs to be replaced, and security issues with the electoral management system need to be addressed.
+Funding must in place for this initiative by June 2014 in order to be ready for the 2017 general election.

 The Electoral Commission in the United Kingdom